 To join, you must pay your first year's dues to SMIF at the address below.
-Annual dues for full membership are now $3000 US Dollars (was $2700 for 2016).
+Annual dues for full membership are now $3900 US Dollars.
 Annual dues for tools membership are $500.
 Membership levels are explained below.

 For speed, we suggest you send your signed PMBus adopters agreement(s) to us electronically by fax or email.
 Your membership in a forum can begin as soon as soon as your dues are paid and we receive your signed agreement electronically.

 We also request you send us a signed, paper original of the adopters agreement for our files.
 We suggest you send us 2 signed, paper originals of the adopters agreement; we will counter-sign both originals and send one back to you.

 When joining, please also provide us with full contact information: contact person's name, email, phone number, and physical address.

 Mailing address and fax